roostergrin/openchair_widget_public_readme/README.md

 | postalCode          | Boolean          | If true, form will display field as "Postal Code" instead of "Zip Code".                                                                                                                                                               |
 | textAreaLabel       | String           | Lets you customize the text area label.
 Defaults to "Message".                                                                                                                                                                         |
 | textAreaRequired    | Boolean          | A value of `true` will make the text area a required field.                                                                                                                                                                            |

+**hidden option alert**

+when you're using filterOptions, we can dynamically set the below depending on which button the user clicks
+> adultPatientsOnly, adultPatientsMinAge, minorPatientsOnly, minorPatientsMinAge, minorPatientsMaxAge

+if you’d like to do this for any client, plz send the details to fullstack and make sure any 'hardcoded' params are not in the widget script

 ### Contact & Messages